pnp/List-Formatting/column-samples/default-hover-cards/README.md

 # Default hover card on Lists

 ## Summary
-The following image shows a list with a defalut hover added to a formatted column in a list
+The following image shows a list with a default hover added to a formatted column in a list

-On hover on a formatted person column a profile card is displayed
+On hover, on a formatted person column : a profile card is displayed

 ![screenshot of the sample](./People_hover.png)